Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 To evaluate the efficacy of TWDTW within the `paRao()` function, we compared the ability of TWDTW Rao's Q index against other biodiversity indices at classifying the different plant communities in a disturbed grassland in Calabria, Italy.
-Our study used a Planet Phenological Index (PPI) time series from the Sentinel-2 satellite network.
+Our study used a Plant Phenological Index (PPI) time series from the Sentinel-2 satellite network.
 The results indicated that accounting for phenological cycles can filter out artefacts and better distinguish habitats with differing plant species